vefunder/protocol-research-review/articles/Archimedes/Asset Risk Assessment - lvUSD.md

 If the OUSD peg drops below $1, lvUSD would likely also depeg, since currently, OUSD is the only strategy used by Archimedes.
 Assuming both stables depeg simultaneously, leverage takers may remain solvent and not have their position locked (loss from OUSD->3CRV swap is offset by gain from 3CRV->lvUSD swap).
 Both the liquidity provider and the leverage taker may experience a loss, but as the liquidity provider's funds were used to provide leverage, they will be impacted the most.

+Use this [Google Sheet](https://docs.google.com/spreadsheets/d/1TT8WuC2V5VG_iJzHvY3hbX1IQWfm4NDOPbS7lKR2R_I/edit?usp=sharing) to help determine situations where an LT would have their position locked as a result of a depeg in the underlying strategy.

 ### Slippage and Fees (Economic Risk)